Skip to main content

 Two Nights in South Carolina for One Rabbit Show

-Hannah Yost of Renaissance Farmstead and I went to the Southern Pride Rabbit Show in Hopkins, SC this past weekend with a two of Stephanie's rabbits with us.
-It was the last show to which we planned to go for 2018 and it was just far enough that doing the drive all in one day was a bit much.
-Plus this was in the area that Hannah had gone college so she knew the area well and she had planned where we would eat, SakiTumi for sushi on Friday night and Lizard's Thicket on Saturday night.
-This one was only a double and we mostly were doing it to help a few breeders in states east of Georgia, who had too few rabbits to make the numbers necessary to win legs on their own.
-I was asked to tattoo three rabbits for a first-time exhibitor couple, but two had to be scratched so I only did the one.
-Originally, Hannah and I were planning to keep our best out of the show...that is the ones who had won at least three legs.
-However, numbers slipped downward and a few of the better on
+I went to the Southern Pride Rabbit Show in Hopkins, SC, this past weekend.
+It was the last show to which I planned to go for 2018, and it was just far enough that doing the drive all in one day was a bit much so I stayed overnight in a hotel.
+This one was only a double, and I mostly was doing it to help a few breeders in states east of Georgia, who had too few rabbits to make the numbers necessary to win legs on their own.
+I was asked to tattoo three rabbits for a first-time exhibitor couple, but two had to be scratched, so I only did the one.
+Originally, I had planned to keep my best out of the show...the ones who had won at least three legs.
+However, numbers slipped downward, and a few of the better ones had to be added.
+The rabbits I had transported from the convention were still in post-convention quarantine, but only with a few days more to go—I strongly thought about taking them, but in the end, I did not.
+My one and only hope for this show was that Starry Knight would w...